SanneE1/Climate-windows/README.md

 The slidingwindow analysis is now species and month/day generic.
 For each species and vital rate, a different baseline is specified in the script.
 For now, there is no spatial component in the slidingwindow analysis.
 * For the Biological data: make sure the required date columns and format are as discribed in the section **\"Data Management\"**.
-* The Climate data will work as long as the data is retrieved using the species specific \_Get\_NOAA.R code is used.
+* The Climate data will work as long as the data is retrieved using the species specific \_Get\_Climate.R code is used.
 If other data needs to be used, make sure that the data columns are present and formatted as mentioned in **\"Data Management\"** and change the xvar variables (*row ....*) reflect the column names of the climate drivers of interest.